noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.17.

-A figure showing trends in offshore oil and gas activity in Southern California from 1975 to 2014.
-Data source: Annual reports of the California State Department of Conservation's Division of Oil, Gas, and Geothermal Resources; Figure credit: K. Andrews/NOAA.
+A figure showing trends in offshore oil and gas activity in Southern California from 1975 to 2018.
+Data source: Annual reports of the California State Department of Conservation’s Division of Oil, Gas, and Geothermal Resources.
+Graph from [California Curren Integrated Ecosystem Assessment](https://www.integratedecosystemassessment.noaa.gov/regions/california-current/cc-indicator-status-trends)

 ### Details

 The status and trends of offshore oil and gas activity in southern California was measured using a normalized index of oil and gas production from offshore wells in state and federal waters in California.
-Activity has been stable over the last five years, but the short-term average was well below the long-term average (dashed green line).
 A rather steady decrease in oil and gas production has occurred since the mid-1990s.
-Data source: B. Owens/CDFW; Figure credit: NOAA.

 ## Figure App.C.4.18a.